-Hitchhiker’s Guide to the Galaxy Series
+Hitchhiker’s Guide to the Galaxy Series - a Totally Crazy Ride

 The plot as such is simple.
 The earth is to be destroyed to build the intergalactic pathway and the people of earth are blissfully unaware even of the existence of alien races and the earth gets destroyed.
 The hero manages to escape thanks to his alien friend who has taken residence on earth to write his encyclopedia ‘Hitchhiker’s Guide to the Galaxy’.
 After that the two of them team up with another alien and a woman from earth and go on a crazy adventure.
 The plot line is interesting but that is not what really matters.
 What matters is the delicious satire on human existence that the author brings out using this story as medium.